 Before unpacking the system board, make sure the location you have selected is relatively free of dust and static.
 Excessive exposure to dust, static electricity, direct sunlight, excessive humidity, extreme cold and water can damage the operational capabilities of your system board.
-Avoid soft surfaces such as beds and carpeted floors which can hinder air circulation.
+Avoid placing the unit on soft surfaces such as beds and carpeted floors which can hinder air circulation.
 These areas also attract static electricity which can damage some circuits on your system board.